 - Keystrokes may arrive late or in bursts

-This is a known issue on Dell Dimension / OptiPlex systems in DOS.
+This is a known issue on several Dell Dimension and OptiPlex systems when running DOS.

-Unfortunately, the E520 has no native PS/2 or serial ports, so a PCI or PCIe expansion card is required.
+Unfortunately, the E520 has no native PS/2 or serial ports.

 Windows XP compatibility